NguyenGPhuc/Online-VendingMachine-final/README.md

 ## Role:
 I was responsible for majority of the API implementation and script file.
 That include getting infomation from Pixelbay API, then send the data to locations that needed on the site.
 Wrote script file that act as the selection screen and cart page.
+Helped with building database, inserting new infomation and extracting it.

 ## LINK: